by-student-2017/DFTBP/README.md

 - Considering that the official homepage of "xTB" lists TiO2 and MgO as calculation examples, oxides such as SiO2 and ceramics may be suitable for "xTB" rather than metals.
 Of course, it is also possible that appropriate calculation conditions (Mixing Parameters, etc.) have not been found for the metal system.
 - Based on the phonon results in Si using [Alamode](https://github.com/by-student-2017/alamode-example) , it is assumed that calculations up to about 500 K are highly reliable in "xTB".
 - "DFTB+ v.21.2 and v.22.2" version: You will also need to rewrite the DFTB+ path settings in "~/.bashrc".
 Please use the "dftbplus.h" included in the DFTB+ include that you want to use.
 Note that "_Bool" may need to be changed to "bool" in "dftbplus.h".
 - Since "DFTB+ v.23.1" and later can read the lammps structure file, there is no need to worry about whether it is consistent with the conventional DFTB+ input file (*.gen).
-You probably won't need to make any changes to the "in.lammps" file.
+You won't need to make any changes to the "in.lammps" file.
 - Be careful about the first line of the Lammps data file.
 When outputting with Lammps' write_data, it is necessary to modify it in DFTB+ v.23.1.
 For example, if you delete the part after ",", it will work fine.
 I really hope this issue is fixed in a future DFTB+.
 - Lattice constant optimization problem: https://github.com/grimme-lab/xtb/discussions/529
 - Error in NPT Simulations Using xTB: https://github.com/dftbplus/dftbplus/issues/1079